piratfm/eti-tools/README.md

     #name:       Custom channel name3
     mount:      r6music
     sid:        0xc22b
+    # extract_pad - use DLS info as icecast metadata, enabled by default
+    extract_pad: 1
+    #extract_dabplus - converts DAB+ stream into AAC-ADTS,
+    #which playable by the internet-radio players, enabled by default
+    #If this option disabled, this stream can be directly passed to ODR-DabMod
+    extract_dabplus: 1

 In [server] section the parameters of icecast server must be setted.
 In [channel] sections at least service-id of the channel and mount-point on the icecast server must be provided.
 To get list of service-id's, use "eti_ni2http --list -i <inputfile>"